When and how should solids be introduced?

 The next food to introduce, and not until baby has had veggies for three full months, is protein.
 Chicken and lamb are the best first animal proteins.
 Beef is a little harder to digest, so delaying introducing it for a few months may be a good idea.
 Lentils and legumes can be very hard to digest with their abundant fiber, so it’s best to wait until at least 15 months to try these.
 Holding off on dairy until 12 months or later is also a good idea, unless you have access to quality raw dairy products, which some babies can handle in small quantities.
 Commercial dairy products that have been pasteurized are more difficult to digest.

 Fruit is next, and is introduced in the same manner as vegetables and protein – starting with just one tsp per day.
 Grains are very last, and certainly should not be introduced until well after 12 months, even waiting until 18 months if at all possible.

 By introducing foods slowly and methodically we can watch for any indication of allergies, and we allow the body more time to mature before stressing it with more challenging foods.

 If you are having challenges or just don’t know where to begin and would like some help, please contact me, Judith Cobb, to book an appointment.
 Skype, phone, webinar, and face-to-face appointments are available.
-I also invite you to Follow my website (cobblestonehealth.com) and Like us on Facebook (Cobblestone Health Ltd) and visit my other websites:
+I also invite you to Like us on Facebook (Cobblestone Health Ltd) and visit my other websites: